ami675820/uncertainty-estimation-in-regression-/readme.md

 This repository provides implementations of two probabilistic regression methods applied to the **Auto MPG dataset**: a **Gaussian Mixture Model (GMM)** and a **Mixture Density Network (MDN)**.
 Both methods focus on modeling the error distribution of a base model to provide not only accurate predictions but also robust uncertainty estimates.

-This work was developed as part of the author's Master's thesis:
+This work is part of my Master's thesis:

 > **Amish Anand (2025). _Uncertainty Estimation in Regression Using Additive Models and Gaussian Processes._ Master’s Thesis, Department of Data Science and Engineering, IISER Bhopal.**